hanzoai/hanzo.js/README.md

 # crowdstart.js  [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![NPM version][npm-image]][npm-url]  [![Gitter chat][gitter-image]][gitter-url]

 <!-- [![Downloads][downloads-image]][downloads-url] -->
-Full-featured JavaScript SDK for Crowdstart.
+Full-featured JavaScript SDK for [Crowdstart][crowdstart].
 Node.js and browser.

+A complete JavaScript Ecommerce SDK featuring support for payment processing, order management, user creation, account management and more.

 ## Install
-You can use `crowdstart.js` from a publicly accessible web page or from your server.

 ```bash
 $ npm install crowdstart.js
 ```

+## Usage
+You can use `crowdstart.js` from a publicly accessible web page or from your server.

 ### Browser
 Include [crowdstart.js](crowdstart.js) in your website or bundle